FLIR/flir_adk_ethernet/README.md

 * height (int, optional)

     Height of the output image
+* xOffset (int, optional)

+    Horizontal offset from left for the viewing window
+* yOffset (int, optional)

+    Vertical offset from top for the viewing window

 ### Subscribed topics
 In order to control the camera(s) during operation, they subscribe to topics where the user can send messages.
 Note: when using these with sub-namespaced nodes e.g. flir_boson_ethernet/left, then the topic will be under the sub-namespace